fish-shell/fish-shell/doc_src/cmds/bind.rst

 If no ``SEQUENCE`` is provided, all bindings (or just the bindings in the given ``MODE``) are printed.
 If ``SEQUENCE`` is provided but no ``COMMAND``, just the binding matching that sequence is printed.

-Key bindings may use "modes", which mimics Vi's modal input behavior.
+Key bindings may use "modes", which mimics vi's modal input behavior.
 The default mode is "default".
 Every key binding applies to a single mode; you can specify which one with ``-M MODE``.
 If the key binding should change the mode, you can specify the new mode with ``-m NEW_MODE``.
 The mode can be viewed and changed via the ``$fish_bind_mode`` variable.
 If you want to change the mode from inside a fish function, use ``set fish_bind_mode MODE``.

 To save custom key bindings, put the ``bind`` statements into :ref:`config.fish <configuration>`.
 Alternatively, fish also automatically executes a function called ``fish_user_key_bindings`` if it exists.